 A real estate agent will work with you through the whole process, from finding a house to signing the paperwork.
 They will do everything they can to help you find the right investment property.

 Want to know how to finance your fix and flip properties?
-See our page on hard money loans
+See our page on private equity loans

 Pros and Cons